Garrett Cooper Player Props: Marlins vs. Nationals

-Garrett Cooper -- with a slugging percentage of .548 in his past 10 games, including three home runs -- will be in action for the Miami Marlins versus the Washington Nationals, with Jake Irvin on the mound, on June 17 at 4:05 PM ET.
+On Sunday, Garrett Cooper (.206 on-base percentage in past 10 games, 59 points below season-long percentage) and the Miami Marlins play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 1:35 PM ET.

-In his last game, he reached base in his only plate appearance against the Nationals.
+In his most recent game he had a hitless performance (0-for-5) against the Nationals.

 Garrett Cooper Game Info & Props vs. the Nationals